Statement of Community Involvement

 Addendum to the Statement of Community Involvement

 An Addendum to the Statement of Community Involvement sets out the changes to the Council’s approach made necessary by the COVID-19 pandemic and the associated restrictions.
 It is intended to reflect the social distancing and other measures which must be in place during the pandemic but also to allow for proper planning functions to continue.
 The need for these temporary measures will be kept under review.
 The Addendum should be read alongside the adopted Statement of Community Involvement (February 2020).
+On 11 March 2021 the Council adopted an Addendum to the Statement of Community Involvement (SCI).

 Addendum to the Statement of Community Involvement (2021)